Holly & Stephen's Saturday Showdown: Supermarket Sneak

 Two teams, composed of one of the presenters and a child, go to a supermarket with a trolley full of items in progressively larger sizes.
 The aim of the game is to place all of the items into unsuspecting shoppers' trolleys.
 The first team to do so wins.

 The introduction of this game came a matter of weeks before the new series of Dick and Dom in da Bungalow started which was to feature an almost identical game, which had been pre-filmed in August.

-Gibber Jabber
+Jibber Jabber

 A game the hyenas created, an audience member is made to sit on a chair in front of a giant mouth sculpture and must talk about a subject without saying a specific word.
 If the audience member says the word then they are disqualified and sent head first through the mouth hole.
 If they manage to talk for the required amount of time without saying the word then they'll be told their prize is backstage and are then sent into the mouth regardless.
 The Hyenas are implied to eat the contestants regardless of if they win or lose.
 After the game's first appearance the hyenas would also splash the loser with "Hyena milk" (implied to be their urine).

 Later the rules were changed so that the contestant had to guess three specific words instead with the punchline of the game still being the same.